-Further reports are planned from the 2009-10 survey and will be available from the Natural England website.
+All of the survey outputs are available from the Natural England website.

 Official Statistics

 The information within this report is categorised as 'Official Statistics', and has been produced and published according to arrangements approved by the UK Statistics Authority.
 A document detailing Natural England's compliance with the Code of Practice for Official Statistics is available separately on the Natural England website.